GDivino/GDivino/README.md

 <!-- - 🔭 I'm currently working on : [Become A VS Code SuperHero!][course]! -->
 - 🌱 Currently learning Devops
 - 👯 Looking to collaborate with other developers
-- 🥅 2022 Goals: Become a Devops Engineer
+- 🥅 2023 Goals: Become a complete Engineer
 - ⚡ Fun fact: I sing and play the guitar!

 ### Connect with me: